-Tools that honor this environment will override the default x,y tolerance on geodatasets created inside a geodatabase.
+Tools that honor the XY Tolerance environment will override the default x,y tolerance on geodatasets created in a geodatabase.

 The x,y tolerance refers to the minimum distance between coordinates before they are considered equal.